BirYazilimci74/VeloGameInternship/README.md

 # VeloGameInternship
-I will add all teh assignment/project that I did during the Velo Game Studios Internship.
+I will add all the assignment/project that I did during the Velo Game Studios Internship.